droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 If the players insist that Madam Eva foresaw the existence of the *Sunsword*, she pauses, then notes that, as much as the “Vistana seer” might *believe* what she saw, “the future is notoriously difficult to interpret.”
 She is willing to concede—albeit with some amusement—that, despite her doubts, she may be more willing to believe the players’ arguments should the sword itself be found.

 > [!design]- **Design Notes: Lady Wachter's Arc**
 > Lady Wachter is first introduced as a cynical, if helpful ally.
 As the players assist her in freeing Vallaki from Izek's tyranny, and later aid her in restoring her daughter's soul in [[Arc H - The Lost Soul]], Lady Wachter gradually grows less cynical and more open to hope for a better future.
 >
 > The players' lighting of the beacon of Argynvostholt in [[Arc Q - A Shining Beacon]] inspires Lady Wachter to hope for a future without Strahd von Zarovich.
-She becomes a steadfast ally in the fight against Strahd after the players obtain the *Sunsword* in [[Arc S - A Sword of Sunlight]].
+She becomes a steadfast ally in the fight against Strahd after the players obtain the *Sunsword* in [[Arc S - The Amber Temple]].

 ***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on Izek Strazni’s schedule—and provide the bottle of poisoned wine—the following morning.